WoodyB-alt/Cryptoguard/README.md

 **Cryptoguard** is a secure AES-256 encryption and decryption CLI tool written in Go.

-Use it to encrypt and decrypt **text, files, and folders** using password-based encryption with modern key derivation and **authenticated encryption (AES-GCM)**.
+Use it to encrypt and decrypt **text, files, folders, or even hide data inside PNG images** using password-based encryption with modern key derivation and **authenticated encryption (AES-GCM)**.
 Ideal for local secrets management, practice, or lightweight secure storage.

 ---